Not sure what this is all about?

 Death On Two Legs

 Part of Brian's guitar intro was overdubbed from another show (:59 to 1:04 precisely).
 He doesn't hit the low Db with his whammy bar the second time (it's supposed to alternate G-D-G-Db), so he must have felt like he wanted a better take to be on the album.
 And at 1:04, he plays a quick low D (whammy bar pressed down a full tone) that isn't on the Barcelona recording.
 After that, the mix of his guitar suddenly changes.
-For those first five seconds, you hear him mixed hard-right for a split second, and then you hear him in the centre channel as well.
+For those first five seconds, you hear him mixed hard-right for a split second, and then you hear him in the centre channel as well (this bookends the overdubs).
 After 1:04, he is still mixed widely, but without the slight channel delay.
-Freddie's "all right" at 1:13 is barely in the mix on the audience recording, so his level was raised, as you can't hear him on the Barcelona recording), as was "fools" at 2:04, and the vocal harmonies on "suicide" at 2:47.
-Aside from these few minor things, it's still a great version of the song, and still one of my favourites.
-At 3:25, a seamless cut is made, and we are now in Frankfurt, February 2nd.
+Freddie's "all right" at 1:13 is barely in the mix on the audience recording, so his level was raised, as was "fools" at 2:04, and the vocal harmonies on "suicide" at 2:47.
+And at 3:25, a seamless cut is made, and we are now in Frankfurt, February 2nd.

 Top of page

 The audience reaction from Frankfurt to the piano and vocal seems to be identical to the one on Live Killers.
-The taper must have been in the front row, or close to it.
+The taper must have been in the front row or close to it.
 Every note matches the Live Killers version.
-At 0:06 of the track, an amplifier feeds back, just like on the Frankfurt recording.
+At :06 of the track, an amplifier feeds back, just like on the Frankfurt recording.
 There's an overdub at :22 on "decline," as the original vocal is heard underneath the overdub.